LLMs as Planning Formalizers: A Survey for Leveraging Large Language Models to Construct Automated Planning Models: Background

-\begin{boxA} \textbf{Scope of Survey}: Broadly, LLMs+AP paradigms can be categorized as: (i) \textit{LLMs-as-Heuristics}, where they enhance search efficiency by providing heuristic guidance \citep{silver2022pddl, tuisov2025llm, sel2025llms}; (ii) \textit{LLMs-as-Planners}, either directly involved with the decision of action sequences \citep{DKPROMPT} or proposing plans that are later refined through post-hoc implementations \citep{gundawar2024robustplanningllmmoduloframework, verifiers-post-hoc, Plansformer, PlanCritic}; and (iii) \textit{LLMs-as-Modelers}, where LLMs assist in constructing planners \citep{katz2024thought, a_thought_of_search} or planning models—defining planning domains, extracting task representations, and refining problem formulations.
-Our paper surveys approximately 80 papers and technical reports of the latter, focusing on key research questions and potential directions for future work in the context of LLMs and planning models. \end{boxA}
+\begin{boxA} \textbf{ Scope of Survey}: LLMs+AP is an expansive field encompassing many research areas, making it impractical to cover its entirety in a single survey with details and insights.
+Broadly, LLMs+AP paradigms can be categorized as: (i) \textit{LLMs-as-Heuristics}, where LLMs enhance search efficiency via heuristic guidance \citep{silver2022pddl, simplan, tuisov2025llm, sel2025llms}; (ii) \textit{LLMs-as-Planners}, where they either directly analyze action sequences \citep{DKPROMPT, Lin_2023} or propose plans that are refined through post-hoc methods \citep{gundawar2024robustplanningllmmoduloframework, verifiers-post-hoc, Plansformer, PlanCritic}.
+In contrast, our survey analyzes (iii) \textit{LLMs-as-Formalizers}, a paradigm in which LLMs are leveraged to construct AP models.
+Specifically, LLMs assist in defining planning model specifications, supported by domain-independent planners to generate solutions.
+Our paper surveys approximately 80 existing works, which utilize LLMs to construct planning models, discussing research questions that drive potential directions.